lunarphp/lunar/docs/src/getcandy/urls.md

 ## Adding URL support to Models

-Out the box GetCandy has a few pre-configured models which have URLs
+Out the box Lunar has a few pre-configured models which have URLs

 - Products
 - Collections